HEALTH CARE?

 ELECTIVE CARE HEALTH CARE TODAY GOVERNMENT-RUN FREE MARKET

-Bill Paid By Patient Government (taxpayers) Patient
+Bill Paid By Patient Government, Insurance Patient

 Price Levels High Highest Lower